bcgov/api-specs/geocoder/geocoder-developer-guide.md

 The BC Physical Address Online Geocoder REST API lets you integrate real-time standardization, validation, and geocoding of physical addresses into your own applications.
 This document defines aspects of the REST API that are not covered in the [OpenAPI definition](https://catalogue.data.gov.bc.ca/dataset/physical-address-geocoding-web-service/resource/40d6411e-ab98-4df9-a24e-67f81c45f6fa/view/1d3c42fc-53dc-4aab-ae3b-f4d056cb00e0).
 To simplify integration of the online geocoder into your client web application, you can use the [Javascript API](http://apps.gov.bc.ca/pub/geocoder/js/geocode.js)
 <br>
 ## API Changes in v3.4.1
-There are two breaking API changes but they only affect the occupants/addresses resource<br>
+There are two breaking API changes but they only affect the occupants/addresses resource.<br>
 1. In occupants/addresses, if no occupant separator, currently "**", is found in addressString, addressString is assumed to be an occupant name, not a civic address.
-In previous versions of occupants/addresses, if no frontGate ("--") was found, addressString was assumed to be a civic address.
+In previous versions, if no frontGate ("--") was found, addressString was assumed to be a civic address.

 2. In occupants/addresses, fullAddress now includes an occupant separator "**" as in "Sir Jame Douglas Elementary ** 401 Moss St, Victoria, BC"